fontsource/fontsource/scripts/generic/generic-packager.md

 6. Within the main directory, run `yarn build:generic`.
 This will generate a folder in `scripts/generic` using the fontid as the folder name.

-7. You must then enter the new package folder and edit `README.md` with references to the correct subsets, weights, styles, licenses and attributions to the font you are packaging for.
-Add any specific notes too!
+7. Review `README.md` to ensure everything is correct and linked appropriately.
+Add other specific notes too if applicable!

 8. Once ready, just copy over the new package folder over to the main packages directory and update `FONTLIST.md` in the main repo.
 Create a pull request, it'll be reviewed and added to the repository!